solana-nft-programs/token-manager/README.md

 Cardinal is a composable protocol for issuing conditional NFTs that are managed by the protocol.
 Using the invalidators and approvers in various ways allows for building rentals, in-game items, DNS services and more.

-Carinal protocol provides a service for rentals that allow anybody to spin up their own rental manager with distinct parameters that allow their users to rent from the rental manager or create one-off rentals.
+Carinal protocol provides a token-manager implementation as well as basic plugins for paid claim, permissioned transfer, and time invalidation.
+These plugins can be extended to support various use cases or similar ones built with entirely new logic for token handling the token invalidation.

 ## Packages